18 Shocking Secrets About One Tree Hill Revealed - E! Online

 We don't wanna be anything other than still obsessed with One Tree Hill all these years later.

-Even though the drama, which first debuted on The WB in 2003 before moving to The CW ended in 2012, the series' beloved stars are still providing fans with their dose of nostalgia.
-The latest tidbit comes courtesy of Hilarie Burton, who turns 39 July 1, revealing husband Jeffrey Dean Morgan was almost her costar.
+Even though the drama, which first debuted on The WB in 2003 before moving to The CW, ended in 2012, the series' beloved stars are still providing fans with their dose of nostalgia.
+One of the latest tidbits comes courtesy of Hilarie Burton, who revealed husband Jeffrey Dean Morgan was almost her costar.

 And One Tree Hill definitely had its fair share of drama behind-the-scenes, including secret relationships, cast arguments, a shocking arrest and allegations of sexual harassment made against creator Mark Schwahn.